Wuhan Three Towns F.C.: 2023–present

 On 28 August 2023, the club's investors announced their intention to withdraw funding from the team, as well as selling it for free.

 AFC Champions League debut

-Wuhan Three Towns finished as league champions in the 2022 Chinese Super League season saw them qualified for the 2023–24 AFC Champions League group stage for the first time in the club history.
+As league champions in the 2022 Chinese Super League season, the club qualified for the 2023–24 AFC Champions League group stage for the first time in the club history.
 They are drawn in group J with Urawa Red Diamonds, Pohang Steelers and Vietnamese club, Hanoi FC.
 On 20 September 2023, Wuhan Three Towns played their first ever AFC Champions League match against the defending champions Urawa Red Diamonds, which ended in a 2–2 draw at home.

+In 2026, Wuhan Three Towns started the 2026 Chinese Super League season with five points deducted for violation of sports ethics and loss of sportsmanship, engaging in improper transactions to seek illegitimate benefits.